Pig Paddle & Party 2016

-After the paddle, we will return to the Carrolls for barbecue dinner courtesy of Johnny Mitchell's Smokehouse in Euharlee (the meal features barbecue pork and smoked tofu!), a kayak raffle courtesy of Cedar Creek Park, and River City Bank along with beer, wine, games and a special live auction.
+After the paddle, we will return to the Carrolls for a barbecue dinner courtesy of Johnny Mitchell's Smokehouse in Cartersville, a kayak raffle courtesy of Cedar Creek Park, along with beer, wine, games and a special live auction.

 Suggested Donation: $75 per person or $130 per couple.
 Donation includes a year's membership in CRBI, canoe or kayak rentals, dinner, beer, wine and other beverages.
 At the event, one lucky patron will win a new recreational kayak.